Tommytutu/COP/README.md

   [a_bar, weight]=NPRAOC(A, CI_bar,b)

+  %% The following is the solving process and results.

   % Optimize a model with 5738 rows, 2697 columns and 23584 nonzeros
   % Model fingerprint: 0x868e0566
   % Model has 1 quadratic constraint